morganthomas/winning-arguments/winning-arguments.md

 A **rule of logical inference**, or **rule of inference**, is a rule which states that in any conversational context where a set of statements with given forms (**premises**) are warranted assertible, another statement (the **conclusion**) is warranted assertible.
 This is my definition.

-Let's give some examples of rules of inference for first-order logic.
+Let's give some examples of rules of inference for statements in the language of first-order logic.

  * (**A** and **B**) entails **A**.
  * (**A** and **B**) entails **B**.